corneels/hass-byd-vehicle/README.md

 ## Description

-The `byd_vehicle` integration connects Home Assistant to the BYD cloud service using the pybyd library.
+The `byd_vehicle` integration connects Home Assistant to the BYD cloud service using the [pyBYD](https://github.com/jkaberg/pyBYD) library.
 It adds sensors for vehicle telemetry and energy data, GPS tracking, and basic remote commands.

 ## Installation